liferay/liferay-docs/discover/portal/articles/100-web-experience-management/03-creating-web-content/01-publishing-basic-web-content/04-other-content-options.markdown

 ![Figure 6: Web Content Administration will now display structures in alphabetical order.](../../../../images/web-content-admin-alphabetical.png)

+With @product-ver@ Fix Pack 2 or greater, you can also set this property for the Web Content Display widget.
 To enable this property for the Web Content Display,

 1. Go to *Configuration* &rarr; *System Settings* &rarr; *Web Content* &rarr; *Web Content Display*.